prayanshu-sharma/Pizza_Sales_SQL_Project/README.md

 # Conclusion

-SQL project to analyze online pizza sales data.you can examine dataset with sql and help pizza store to understand its business growth by answering simple question.
+SQL project to analyze online pizza sales data.you can examine dataset with sql and help pizza store to understand its business growth by answering simple question.By leveraging these insights, a pizzeria can improve customer satisfaction and increase its profitability.